davatorium/rofi/doc/rofi.1.markdown

 `-fullscreen`

-Use the full screen height and width.
+Use the full-screen height and width.

 `-sidebar-mode`

 Open in sidebar-mode.
 In this mode a list of all enabled modes is shown at the bottom.
 (See `-modi` option)
-To show sidebar use:
+To show sidebar, use:

     rofi -show run -sidebar-mode -lines 0